What is the course about?

 What will we cover?

+We shall start by becoming more familiar with the Greek alphabet.
 We shall be using the textbook Reading Greek (2nd edition, 2 vols), a textbook designed for adult beginners, based on original Greek sources.
-We shall start from the textbook’s general introduction (“Alphabet and pronunciation” and “Grammatical Introduction”), and then move on to Section 1.
-Students will read adapted passages provided by the teacher, who will also prepare glossaries to facilitate the translation of such passages.
-Reading will be combined with grammar instruction and grammatical exercises.
-We shall be studying the conjugation of verbs (present indicative and imperative in the active and middle-passive voices) and the inflection of first and second declension nouns, as well as the declension of the definite article and of adjectives belonging to the ‘first class’.
-Finally, we shall start examining the uses of a small range of prepositions and adverbs.
+We shall start at section 1A.
+Students will read adapted passages from works by Plato, Aristophanes etc. Reading will be combined with grammar instruction and grammatical exercises.
+We shall be studying the conjugation of verbs, the declension of nouns and adjectives, prepositions and adverbs.

 What will I achieve?

 By the end of this course you should be able to...

 - demonstrate some knowledge of the Greek alphabet